The-Knights-of-Ni/5206-docs/software.rst

 Motion Profiles define a target velocity and acceleration.
 The advantage of doing this is a reduction of slippage, as acceleration can be limited.
 The simplest type of motion profile is a trapezoidal motion profile, which has a constant acceleration and deceleration.
+More complex motion profiles, such as quintic splines, can be used to follow a curved path.

 See also: https://www.ctrlaltftc.com/advanced/motion-profiling